a-b365/inside-cnn/README.md

 - Run the desired Python module directly from the command line.
 - This will display one output at a time:
-  - Segmentation: Apply segmentation and create a colorful mask.
+  - Segmentation: Use segmentation to create a colorful mask.
   - Mask Generation: Creates grayscale masks for the femur, tibia, and the background.
-  - Model Conversion: Prepare a 3D version of pretrained densenet121 model.
+  - Model Conversion: Create a 3D version of the 2D pretrained densenet121 model.
   - Feature Extraction: Convert the model's feature maps into an N-dimensional vector.
   - Feature Comparision: Analyze the similarities of the anatomical regions.
-  - Plots: Visualizes the segmentation result.
+  - Plots: Visualizes the segmentation results.

 ---